 #1 Ready America 70280 Emergency Kit – Top PickWHY WE LIKE IT: This emergency kit is solid across the board, including a basic 33 piece first aid kid, 2x 2,400 calorie food bars, and 12 emergency drinking water packets.
 It’s ideal for 2 people and will last up to 3 days in any emergency situation.

 A 5-year shelf life on food and water keeps your backpack useful for a long time, letting you stash it away in a trunk or storage space without fear of expiring.
 Food rations can even withstand temperatures up to 149 F, preventing spoilage on long road trips.
 Our confidence in using this disaster kit really flew with this news.
+It can support two persons per day for up to three days.
 Check out more cool backpacks.

 #2 Ready America Deluxe Emergency Kit – Honorable MentionWHY WE LIKE IT: This family survival kit contains all of the essentials for 4 people, with three days worth of supplies including an emergency power station, Aqua Blox drinking water, Mayday Industries emergency food rations, and a 107-piece first aid kit.
 It is an excellent choice for larger groups of 4 in more.